yavyx/PaIntDB/PaIntDB _issues.md

 - How to handle exceptions
 - State not working in update_download_link
 - React errors
+- Explore client-side callbacks

 ## Vis module
-- Reset view button not working(Removed for now)
+- Reset view button not working (Removed for now)
 - Chained callbacks for vis layout depending on network type
 - Padj decimal issues